AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Curfews

-The fatal crash rate for drivers 16 to 19 is four times as high at night versus during the day.1 Drivers ages 16 and 17 are more at risk of getting into a crash at night than any other age group, according to AAP data.
+The fatal crash rate for drivers 16 to 19 is four times as high at night versus during the day.
+Drivers ages 16 and 17 are more at risk of getting into a crash at night than any other age group, according to AAP data.
 See if your state’s curfew is sufficient if it has one.
 If it isn’t sufficient or doesn’t exist, include your own curfew in your parent-teen driving contract.
+Consider a different curfew for weekends and weekdays, and time of year to account for sunset times.
+Consider no unsupervised nighttime driving until the teen gains experience behind the wheel, and then gradually increasing the curfew.

 Passengers Limits